 Spanish remains the primary language of tuition, but there are a small handful of courses designed for international students.
 In any case, being able to speak at least some Spanish is a definite plus!

+Situated on the west coast of South America, Peru is the 20th biggest country in the world by area, and has a population of nearly 30 million people.
+Peru is a distinctly multicultural nation.
 As well as being home to the world’s largest population of indigenous Americans (an estimated 14 million), it has residents of European, African and Asian descent.
 This rich diversity is reflected in the country’s culture and cuisine.

+Lima, the capital of Peru, is home to nearly a third of the country’s population, and is among the 20 most populous cities worldwide.
 The country is also well known for its natural attractions and historic sites – tropical rainforests, the spectacular Andes and Machu Picchu, which is often named as one of the New Seven Wonders of the World.

+Peru shares a love of football (soccer) with the rest of Latin America, and it would be difficult to find a more hotly contested match than those between fierce rivals Club Universitario de Deportes (one of several Peruvian teams whose origin lies with universities) and Alianza Lima.
 The former, the country’s most successful team, plays in a stadium with a capacity of 80,000, giving an indication of the game’s popularity here.
 Peruvian food centres around crops such as corn, beans and tubers – fans of the latter will be delighted to know that the Andes region is home to more than 200 different types of potato.

 Elements of African, European and Chinese cuisine can all be detected in Peruvian food, but all with a distinctly Peruvian touch, using local alternatives to unavailable ingredients.
 Lovers of small furry creatures may wish to avoid cuy, the local name for guinea pig, a popular dish in Peru.